 Smoking is detrimental to both general and oral health, and it can exacerbate the oral health complications associated with diabetes.
 If you smoke, quitting is crucial for managing your diabetes and improving your oral health.
 Consult your healthcare team for support and resources to help you quit smoking successfully.

 Maintaining good oral health is a vital part of managing diabetes effectively.
-Understanding the connection between diabetes and oral health allows individuals with diabetes to take proactive steps to care for their oral health.
+Any dentist, like Glasgow dentists, will help you in understanding the connection between diabetes and oral health allows individuals with diabetes to take proactive steps to care for their oral health.
 By practicing good oral hygiene, controlling blood sugar levels, informing your dentist about your diabetes, watching for signs of gum disease, and quitting smoking, you can help reduce the risk of oral health complications and maintain a healthy smile.
 Remember, regular dental check-ups with a dentist are essential for individuals with diabetes to monitor their oral health and address any concerns promptly.